 Fort Frederick continued to be occupied, and in January 1862, with the 1st Maryland being redistributed to guard points further west towards Hancock, Company D replaced Company H here.
 These troops remained until the end of February, when they, along with others, crossed the Potomac to guard the reconstruction of the B&O Railroad.
 Also during this period of time, Union artillery was placed at the fort and was used against the Confederates in Virginia.

 This is the last occurrence of the fort’s use by a military command.
 However, the area around the fort remained vulnerable to Confederate Raiders through the rest of the war.
 Hence, troops frequently passed near the fort and at times occupied grounds now encompassed by the state park.
 Most notable was October 1862 when a picket of the 12th Illinois Cavalry was assigned to the canal "immediately south of old Fort Frederick."

 Nathan Williams was the son of Samuel “Big Sam” Williams, a slave who in 1826 bought freedom for himself, his wife, and four children.
-In 1839 Sam purchased a farm near Four Locks, about 3 1/2 miles east of Fort Frederick along the Potomac River.
-While there Nathan fell in love with a slave named Ammy from an adjoining farm.
-For $60 Nathan bought her freedom in 1847.
+In 1839, Sam purchased a farm near Four Locks, about 3 1/2 miles east of Fort Frederick along the Potomac River.
+While there, Nathan fell in love with a slave named Ammy from an adjoining farm.
+Nathan bought her freedom in 1846 for $60.
 On the eve of the Civil War in 1860, Nathan and Ammy bought the Fort Frederick property for $7,000.

 580 Taylor Ave., Annapolis MD 21401